3MFConsortium/spec_securecontent/3MF Secure Content.md

 A consumer MUST be identified by "consumerid", an attribute in \<consumer> element, where consumerid is a human readable unique identifier (Alphanumeric).
 Each consumer is expected to have a unique id, which is known to both producer and consumer.

-**keyid** - The optional alphanumeric key identifier attribute for identifying the consumer's Key Encryption Key (KEK), which it is used for encrypting the data encryption keys targeted to this consumer.
+**keyid** - The optional alphanumeric key identifier attribute for identifying the consumer's Key Encryption Key (KEK), which it is used for wrapping the content encryption keys targeted to this consumer.

 It is possible that a consumer has different encryption key pairs.
 In this case, additional information about the specific key pair used as Key Encryption Key is needed.
 This information MAY be provided by specifying the key identification.